 Step 8: Now enter the letter q and hit Enter again.
 Then enter the letter y and hit Enter again to confirm the change.

 Step 9: You can now remove the Ubuntu disk and reboot your computer, after which you no longer need to enter a password to access the user or admin account that you just edited.

 Is this tutorial helpful?
-I’ve tried to share a small trick on how to reset Windows login password and definitely, it will be useful to all those who use Windows system.
+I’ve tried to share a small trick on reset Windows login passwords, and it will definitely be useful to all those who use the Windows system.